taesoosong/taesoosong.github.io/_pages/about.md

 ---

 ## About
 I am a Ph.D.
-Candidate in the **Department of City and Regional Planning at University of California, Berkeley**.
+Candidate in the **Department of City and Regional Planning** at **University of California, Berkeley**.

+My current roles and affilications include:
-I am currently a Graduate Student Researcher at the **Terner Center for Housing Innovation**, a Hildebrand Research Fellow at the **Berkeley Canadian Studies Program**, and a Doctoral Fellow at the **Korea Foundation for Advanced Studies**.
-I have also worked as a Graduate Student Researcher at the **Urban Displacement Project**.
-Prior to my doctoral program, I was a researcher at the **Seoul Institute**, studying commercial gentrification and urban industries in downtown Seoul.
+- Graduate Student Researcher, Terner Center for Housing Innovation,
+- Hildebrand Research Fellow at the Berkeley Canadian Studies Program
+- Doctoral Fellow at the Korea Foundation for Advanced Studies.

+I have also worked as a Graduate Student Researcher at the Urban Displacement Project.
+Prior to my doctoral program, I was a researcher at the Seoul Institute, studying commercial gentrification and urban industries in downtown Seoul.

 Please refer to my [**Curriculum Vitae**](https://taesoosong.github.io/academic_cv/song_taesoo_cv.pdf) for more information.